-Relay station for exteroceptive & proprioceptive impulse from body, except face
+Relay station for exteroceptive & proprioceptive impulses from body, except face

 * All sensory impulses reaching the ventral posterior nucleus complex are carried to the primary sensory area of the cerebral cortex by fibers passing through the posterior limb of the internal capsule.

-It acts as a sensory relay station of all the sensory pathways except for the olfactory pathway.
+It acts as a sensory relay station for all the sensory pathways except for the olfactory pathway.